Emacs: The Everything and Anything Editor

 Most of the power of Emacs is realized using modes.
 A mode is a bunch of Emacs Lisp (Elisp) code that enables the editor to leap tall buildings in a single bound.
 Most of the best modes are included in an Emacs distribution, but, as with all good software, newer version are constantly being released.

 Here are some web pages for Emacs modes that I use regularly.
-For far too many modes to mention go to the Elisp Archive.
+For far too many modes to mention go to the Elisp Archive or the Emacs Lisp Package Archive (described below).

 - CC Mode for C/C++ coding (Manual)